Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-22.md

     <details markdown=1><summary markdown="span">Answer</summary>

-    Correct Answer: B
+    Correct Answer: B earlier
+    Now  Penetration Testing Request Form is retired correct option is A

     </details>

-12. A user needs to automatically discover, classify, and protect sensitive data stored in Amazon S3. <br/> Which AWS service can meet these requirements?
+13. A user needs to automatically discover, classify, and protect sensitive data stored in Amazon S3. <br/> Which AWS service can meet these requirements?
     - A. Amazon Inspector
     - B. Amazon Macie
     - C. Amazon GuardDuty